Mount Mulayit

-Mount Mulayit, (မူႋလာအာ်)(ムライット山) also known as Muleh Yit, is a mountain of the Dawna Range.
+Mount Mulayit, (မူႋလာအာ်; ဒဵုမုဟ်လအိတ်) also known as Muleh Yit, is a mountain of the Dawna Range.
 It is located towards the southern end of the range in Kayin State, Burma, 12 km to the NNW of the border with Thailand.

 The Tenasserim white-bellied rat (Niviventer tenaster), the silver-eared laughingthrush (Trochalopteron melanostigma) and the grey-sided thrush (Turdus feae), a vulnerable species, are found in the Mulayit Taung area.